Gut support for Histamine Intolerance and MCAS

 And do not use Betaine HCL if you have an ulcer, h. pylori infection, or heartburn.

-Short-Chain Fatty Acids (SCFAs)
+Short-Chain Fatty Acids (SCFAs) and Butyrate for Gut Healing

-Findings have shown that short-chain fatty acids (SCFAs) are important in maintaining gut and immune health.
+Short-chain fatty acids (SCFAs) are important in maintaining gut and immune health.

 • Butyrate